aprosvetova/xiaomi-kettle/README.md

  - Keep Warm mode has a configurable time limit but you can't set it higher than 12 hours until you can't hack encrypted MCU firmware.
 The mode turns off when time passes.
  - Keep Warm mode turns off if current temperature drops fast.
 For example, if you have 80°C water and refill the kettle with cold water, the temperature will drop and the mode will turn off.
  - Keep Warm mode turns off if the kettle is low at water.
- - Minimum Keep Warm mode temperature is 40 °C.
+ - Minimum Keep Warm mode temperature is 40°C.

 ## Connection
 At first you just need to connect to your kettle via BLE.